Non-Adversarial Imitation Learning Provably Free of Compounding Errors: The Value Flow Mechanism: Truly Q-based Distribution Matching via Value Flow

-The previous section demonstrates that IQ-Learn reduces to BC and thus fails to address compounding errors.
-To address this fundamental limitation, we develop a genuinely Q-based distribution matching approach and demonstrate that it can provably eliminate compounding errors and generalize beyond demonstrations.
+The previous section demonstrates that IQ-Learn reduces to BC and thus fails to eliminate compounding errors.
+To address this fundamental limitation, we develop a genuinely Q-based distribution matching approach and demonstrate that it provably eliminates compounding errors and generalizes beyond demonstrations.